hwdsl2/setup-ipsec-vpn/README.md

 - Fully automated IPsec VPN server setup, no user input needed
 - Encapsulates all VPN traffic in UDP - does not need ESP protocol
 - Can be directly used as "user-data" for a new Amazon EC2 instance
-- Automatically determines public IP and private IP of server
 - Includes `sysctl.conf` optimizations for improved performance
 - Tested with Ubuntu 16.04/14.04/12.04, Debian 8 and CentOS 7/6